BMX EQUIPEMENT & GEAR GUIDE

 Neck protection [such as the Leatt Brace system]

-Knee and elbow protection is compulsary for 7 and unders
+Knee and elbow protection is compulsory for 7 and under

 Jersey must be loose fitting with long sleeves extending down past the rider's wrist.
 Lycra material is not permitted for outer wear.